brian-bk/fyoo/docs/index.rst

 .. note::

-   Pipenv_ is the best deterministic dependency tool for writing applications.
+   Pipenv_ is the best deterministic dependency tool for building applications.

 Fyoo provides two main features for those using the Fyoo CLI: